 We're stagnant.

-We we are going to be able to do it.
+We are going to go.

 It's horrible.

-And you know, here Obama comes in with all the hope and promises, and then he laughs off.
+And, you know, here Obama comes in with all the hope and promises, and then he laughs off.

-I guess those shovel ready jobs weren't so shovel ready, and he robs our our kids and grandkids blind.
+And he robs our kids and grandkids blind.

-He opened up the piggy bank and smashed it open, and I haven't even talked about foreign policy.
+He opened up the piggy bank and smashed it open.

 Let me ask you this question.